 A colostomy is a surgical procedure that brings one end of the large intestine out through the abdominal wall.
 During this procedure, one end of the colon is diverted through an incision in the abdominal wall to create a stoma.
 A stoma is the opening in the skin where a pouch for collecting feces is attached.
-People with colostomies, whether temporary or long-term, have pouches attached to their sides where feces collects and can be easily disposed of.
+People with temporary or long-term colostomies have pouches attached to their sides where feces collect and can be easily disposed of.

-A colostomy can result from one of several procedures to correct problems with the lower digestive tract.
-Other "ostomies" include ileostomy (diversion of the bottom of the small intestine) or urostomy (diversion of the tubes that carry urine out of the bladder).
+A colostomy can be the result of one of several procedures to correct problems with the lower digestive tract.
+Other "ostomies" include ileostomy and urostomy.
+An ileostomy is a diversion of the bottom of the small intestine.
+A urostomy is a diversion of the tubes that carry urine out of the bladder.

 Colostomies are performed because of problems with the lower bowel.
-Some problems can be corrected simply by “giving part of the bowel a rest,” according to the American Cancer Society.
+Some problems can be corrected by temporarily diverting stool away from the bowel.
 This is when temporary colostomies are used to keep stool out of the colon.

 If the colon becomes diseased, as in the case of colon cancer, permanent colostomies are performed and the colon may be removed completely.

-Conditions that may warrant a permanent colostomy include:
+Conditions in which you may need a permanent colostomy include:

-- Crohn’s disease: an autoimmune form of inflammatory bowel disease
+- Crohn’s disease, which is an autoimmune form of inflammatory bowel disease

 - colorectal cancer

-- colonic polyps: extra tissue growing inside the colon, which may be cancer or may turn into cancer
+- colonic polyps, which is extra tissue growing inside the colon that may be cancer or may turn into cancer

-- diverticulitis: small pouches in your digestive system, called diverticula, become infected or inflamed
+- diverticulitis, which occurs when small pouches in your digestive system, called diverticula, become infected or inflamed

-- irritable bowel syndrome: a condition affecting the colon that causes diarrhea, bloating, constipation, and pain in the abdominal area
+- irritable bowel syndrome, which is a condition affecting the colon that causes diarrhea, bloating, constipation, and pain in the abdominal area

-Colostomy is major surgery.
+A colostomy is a major surgery.
 As with any surgery, there are risks of allergic reactions to anesthesia and excessive bleeding.